 - Name: Displays the name of the created segment.
 For more information on segment creation, read our Creating Segments with Next-Gen Segment Builder article.

-- Builder: Depicts whether you have used a Legacy or a Next Generation Builder to create your segments.
+- Builder: Displays whether you have used a "Legacy" or a "Next Generation Builder" to create your segments.

 Viewing Segment details and Ruleset

 To see a detailed overview of the segment, click on the segment name.
-The Segment Details section displays information such as the segment name, as well as the date and time at which the segment was created and modified.
+This section displays information such as the segment name, as well as the date and time at which the segment was created and modified.
 You can also view the number of contacts that are grouped together to create the segment.
 Additional options, such as refresh contact count, delete, and export options, are also available.

 At the bottom part of the detailed page, there is the ruleset criteria used to determine the contact grouping.
 The ruleset layout is not only made up of a simple and clean UI, but the rules are also arranged in a flowchart-type linear format, which makes the overall flow easy to understand.

 If you want to modify the rules or segment details, you can make the changes directly from the view section by clicking on the edit icon.
-To learn more about such criteria that define a segment, read our Segment Rules (Next-Gen) article.
+To learn more about the criteria that define a segment, read our Segment Rules (Next-Gen) article.

 Using Segments and Refreshing Contact Count